mwvgroup/Photometric-Classification/README.md

 - SNCosmo will raise occasional warnings about poor fits, bad S/N, and dropped bands.
 These warnings are currently being logged but otherwise ignored and need to be considered more in depth.

-- If a redshift for a supernova is not available, SNCosmo is instructed to fit for the redshift.
-A prior needs to be provided for the redshift.

 - The `num_points_<band>` column in the fit summary tables contain the number of data points per observer frame band.
 We are interested in the number of points in the rest frame.

 - We are currently fitting data with SNCosmo's built-in 91bg model, but want to use our own custom model.
 This custom model is currently used to simulate SNANA light curves.

-- Determine what K-correction was used in the published SDSS / DES fit results and improve the quality of fits with large chi-squared compared to published results.

 - Perform a figure of merit calculation to identify classification boundaries.